 Wild-caught Alaskan fish deserves the perfect beverage pairing to complement its superior flavor, freshness, and texture.
 If you’re up for the task — and it’s easier than you think — get ready to go beyond white wine and consider how beers, cocktails, mocktails, and even red wine can bring out the most in your fish.

 Salmon, halibut, and cod can be cooked in a variety of ways; as such, these fish, all of which you can find here, are versatile enough to pair up with whatever type of beverage you’re in the mood to drink.
-Flavor, texture, and ultimately how you’re preparing your fish are all going to help you select a drink that is your meal’s perfect match.
+Flavor, texture, and ultimately how you’re preparing your fish are all going to help determine your perfect drink and food pairing.

 Sure, you could wash down your wild salmon dinner with a pint of pilsner and feel perfectly content, but you’d be missing out on the full potential that salmon has to pair up with beer.
 As a fatty fish with bold flavor and hearty texture, wild salmon can hold up to more pronounced beers.
 Try a cold saison to balance out a fillet of smoked salmon; the zesty, flavorful notes of the beer will be a nice foil to the richer, deeper notes in the salmon.
 For salmon cooked more delicately, white beers with hints of lemon rind are smooth and refreshing accompaniment to your dish.

 That said, don’t be afraid to pair salmon with red wine, as it can stand up to both light- and medium-bodied red wines — especially if you’re giving it a less delicate treatment.
-A bright pinot noir from the Pacific Northwest would be the perfect accompaniment to a grilled salmon steak.
+A grenache, beaujolais, or a bright pinot noir from the Pacific Northwest would be the perfect accompaniment to a grilled salmon steak.

 If you’re smoking or curing your salmon for a cocktail party, bust out your martini glasses — a classic gin or vodka martini is an excellent accompaniment to the saltiness of salmon hors d’oeuvres, whether the martini is served with olives, cucumbers, or a twist of lemon.
 For those of your guests who aren’t drinking alcohol, an icy cucumber mint lemonade is a refreshing choice against the salty, savory salmon snacks.